leonsarmiento/NWIS_Data_Visualizer_public/README.md

 ```bash
 streamlit run code/Jorge/app.py --server.port=8502
 ```
-to run from original path of app.py file location.
+to run it from the original path of app.py file location.

 5. Access the application at: [http://localhost:8502](http://localhost:8502)